rust-lang/nomicon/src/safe-unsafe-meaning.md

   type safety in arbitrary ways (see [conversions] for details).
 * Every raw pointer to a sized type has an `offset` method that invokes Undefined Behavior if the passed offset is not ["in bounds"][ptr_offset].
-* All FFI functions are `unsafe` to call because the other language can do arbitrary operations that the Rust compiler can't check.
+* All FFI (Foreign Function Interface) functions are `unsafe` to call because the other language can do arbitrary operations that the Rust compiler can't check.

 As of Rust 1.0 there are exactly two unsafe traits: